 A big area in combinatorics over the last several decades has been the study of pattern-avoiding permutations, whose enumeration is exciting and mysterious.
-Alternating sign matrices (ASMs) are a generalization […]
+Alternating sign matrices (ASMs) are a generalization of permutations whose study in combinatorics has also been exciting and mysterious.
+In this talk, I will explain some new asymptotic results involving the number […]

 Events